Montpelier High School (Vermont)

 Montpelier High School (MHS) is a public secondary school, comprising grades 9–12, located in Montpelier, Vermont.
 MHS serves the Montpelier Roxbury Public Schools District.
-Schools in the district also include Union Elementary School, Roxbury Village School, and Main Street Middle School.
+Schools in the district also include Union Elementary School, and Main Street Middle School.

 Montpelier is located near the center of Vermont in Washington County.

 The school's sports teams are called the Solons and the school's colors are green and white.
 Enrollment in 2006 was 420; in 2012 it was 317.

 Recognition

 U.S. News & World Report ranked Montpelier High School in the top 500 out of over 18,000 high schools in the United States in November 2007.
 They initially and incorrectly reported that the school ranked fifth.
 The school brought the error to the magazine's attention shortly thereafter, prompting a correction on December 10, 2007.
 The school's correct ranking still puts it in the top 2.8% of American high schools and the best in Vermont (by U.S. News standards).